TOP

 Image courtesy of Patricia

-Start with the basics.
+Start with the basics about your family.

 Begin your conversation with a smile, and tell your au pair all about your family.
 Your potential au pair will be interested to know the unique personalities of your little ones, what your town is like, and how a typical day in your household goes.
 Keep things light, demographic, and informative.
 Don’t forget to cover any special circumstances your household may have like dietary requirements or unique schedules.
+This is also a good opportunity to discuss any family pets and the au pair candidate’s experience and comfort level interacting with them.

-Ask about their lifestyle.
+Ask about the au pair’s lifestyle.

 Now that you’ve introduced yourselves, it’s time to find out a little more about the personality of your au pair.
-Your au pair will not only be your childcare provider, she’ll also be living with you as a member of your household.
+Your au pair will not only be your childcare provider, they’ll also be living with you as a member of your household.
 Ask questions to see how your daily patterns will fit together.

 Try the following questions: